AmpereComputing/terraform-oci-ampere-tensorflow/README.md

 * Dynamically creating sshkeys to use when logging into the instance.
 * Dynamically getting region, availability zone and image id..
 * Creating necessary core networking configurations for the tenancy
-* Rendering metadata to pass into the Ampere A1 instance.
+* Rendering metadata to pass into the Ampere A1 instance to install and configure Docker and launch a Tensorflow workload
-* Launch 1 to 4 Ampere A1 instances with metadata and ssh keys with a Tensorflow workload
+* Launch 1 Ampere A1 instance with 24GB RAM, 4 Cores, and pass in rendered metadata
 * Output IP information to connect to the instance.